agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 As far as I checked glassdoor and payscale, the pay in Netherlands also seems to be higher than in DE.
-According to payscale DS's seem to earn[ 53k](https://www.payscale.com/research/NL/Job=Data_Scientist/Salary/05582c7c/Amsterdam) and design engineers [40k](https://www.payscale.com/research/NL/Job=Mechanical_Design_Engineer/Salary).
+According to payscale DS's seem to earn[ 53k](https://www.payscale.com/research/NL/Job=Data_Scientist/Salary/05582c7c/Amsterdam) and design engineers [40k](https://www.payscale.com/research/NL/Job=Mechanical_Design_Engineer/Salary) €.
 I can easily find this out by calling for a vacancy worst case.
 Not able to get proper estimates on glassdoor, but it looks high.

-Also DS is heavily hyped by 80k hours for its ability to quickly turn people in money making machines.
+Also DS is heavily hyped by 80k-hours for its ability to quickly turn people in money making machines.

 >Data Incubator reports that its graduates can get starting salaries
 >of $100K to $200K.

 But I think some info that is missing is that these people who succeed are not ordinary people.
-The interview process itself is rigorous.
+The interview process itself is rigorous to get into these bootcamps.

 So I bring my expectations down a little bit as to whether I can be those crazy achievers.
 But I can apply and see where I stand.